AingW/hello-world/README.md

 # hello-world
 start hithub

-I like to communicate with friends about coding brightness, so that we can finish something that may be interesting and Magnificent.
+I like to find something brightness in coding with friends, so that we can finish something that may be interesting and Magnificent.

 hello world !
-welcome to you !
+just try and try !